Ora et labora: Uses

-An alternative rendering of the phrase, laborare est orare (literally "To work is to pray"), features prominently in Thomas Carlyle's Past and Present (1843): "Admirable was that of the old Monks, 'Laborare est Orare, Work is Worship.'"
+An alternative rendering of the phrase, laborare est orare (literally "To work is to pray"), features prominently in Thomas Carlyle's Past and Present (1843): "Admirable was that of the old Monks, Laborare est Orare, Work is Worship."

+Edward King, Bishop of Lincoln and graduate of Oxford University, referred to the motto "laborare est orare" as one he adopted to shape his daily life.
+In 2010 Rowan Williams Archbishop of Canterbury scheduled an episcopal visit to Lincoln Cathedral on the 100th anniversary of Bishop King's death.

+Professor Murphy has published an 18-page 21st century analysis of nuances comparing "laborare est orare" versus "ora et labora."

 In 1818, Dalhousie University was established in Nova Scotia, adopting the motto of Ora et Labora in 1870.
 This is also the motto of Clan Ramsay, of which the Earl of Dalhousie is the leader.

 In 1874, Wesley College, Colombo, a high school in Sri Lanka, was founded by Methodist missionaries.
 It has been using "Ora Et Labora" as the motto since its inception.

 Ora et labora is the motto of Melbourne Grammar School in Australia and the current motto of St. Joseph's Institution, an independent school in Singapore.

 It is also carved into the entry of The King's School Chapel, Parramatta, Australia.

 It is also the motto of Infant Jesus Anglo Indian High School (IJHS), Tangasseri, Kollam, Kerala, India, the motto of the Chapel of St Olav in Sandefjord in Norway and the motto of the St. Michael's Secondary School in Penampang, Sabah, Malaysia.